RustyNova016/Alistral/docs/book/src/yumako_jam/modules/scoring.md

 # Scoring

 Having a flux of tracks is nice and all, but having them randomly arranged doesn't make a good radio.
 That's where "scoring" comes in play.
 Each track can get assigned a score, then sorted accordingly.
+This score is a decimal number

 ## Merging scores